eriqande/mega-non-model-wgs-snakeflow/README.md

-created gVCF files for each sample, imported those gVCF files to a genomics data base, genotyped the samples from those genomic data bases, marked sites with 0 read depth as missing, did best-practices GATK hard-filtering on those genotypes, then combined a lot of VCF files across multiple regions of the genome into a single VCF file called `results/vcf/all-filtered.vcf.gz`.
-You can have a look at that with the
+created gVCF files for each sample, imported those gVCF files to a genomics data base, genotyped the samples from those genomic data bases, marked sites with 0 read depth as missing, did best-practices GATK hard-filtering on those genotypes, combined a lot of VCF files across multiple regions of the genome into a single VCF file called `results/vcf/all-filtered.vcf.gz`, and then printed out some summaries of those variants using `bcftools stats`.
+You can have a look at that at the VCF file with the command:
-command:

 ``` sh
 zcat results/vcf/all-filtered.vcf.gz | less